 Ideas for celebrating:

-Host a virtual appreciation event for ESPs in your school or district using a video conferencing platform.
+Host an appreciation event for ESPs in your school or district.
 Share photos (or screenshots) of the event on social media.

 Arrange a safe food or gift delivery for ESPs in your school or district.